Wondering how to get a job in DC?

 SFRC plans to offer remote and hybrid/in-person internships for the upcoming intern class.
 However, hybrid/in-person internships are subject to change.
 A hybrid internship would involve our intern classes coming into the office on a rotational basis each day of the week.
 Please note that an in-person internship would require you to be located in the Washington, D.C. area.

 This internship is unpaid, although a limited number of stipends are available to highly-qualified candidates who could not otherwise afford to participate in an unpaid internship.
-Please complete the application by 11:59pm Eastern Time on Friday, February 17, 2023.
 Only applicants selected for further review will be contacted by SFRC.

 Back to Top